Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Finite Sample Statistical Results

 Building on this oracle result, a standard and necessary step for analyzing the high-dimensional estimator is to impose conditions on the design matrix $\bm Z_i$ to control its column correlations.

 \begin{assumption} There exists a constant $c_5>0$ such that

 where $\otimes$ is the Kronecker product. \end{assumption}

-The inequalities in Assumption 4 are similar to the partial orthogonality condition proposed by \cite{Huang2008} for linear models, which was later extended to quadratic models by \cite{Fan2018}.
-They can be regarded as that the sub-matrix of $\bm Z_i$ corresponding to $\Gamma^\star$ and the other complementary matrix being orthogonal.
+The inequalities in Assumption 4 are similar to the partial orthogonality condition in \cite{Huang2008} for linear models, which was later extended to quadratic models by \cite{Fan2018}.
+They can be regarded as that the sub-matrix of $\bm Z_i$ corresponding to $\Gamma^\star$ and the complementary matrix being orthogonal.